Muhamed Mehmedbašić: Potiorek assassination plot

 In late 1913, Danilo Ilić recommended the end of revolutionary organization building and a move to direct action against Austria-Hungary when meeting a Serbian captain and fellow Black Hand member in Užice.
 Ilić then met with Chief of Serbian Military Intelligence Colonel Dragutin Dimitrijević "Apis", the leader of the Black Hand, to discuss the matter.
 Apis' right hand, Serbian Major Vojislav Tankosić, called an action planning meeting in Toulouse, France.
 On Orthodox New Year, Golubić called Mehmedbašić, who was in Stolac, to immediately come to the meeting in Toulouse.
 During this January 1914 meeting, various possible Austro-Hungarian targets for assassination were discussed, including Franz Ferdinand.
 However, it was decided only to kill the Governor of Bosnia, Oskar Potiorek.
 The assassination plot was organized in Toulouse by Gaćinović and Golubić.
 Mehmedbašić was chosen for the task.
 He had left Stolac with 300 krone borrowed to finance the plot.
-Mehmedbašić was (according to himself) "eager to carry out an act of terrorism to revive the revolutionary spirit of Bosnia."
+Mehmedbašić was (according to himself) "eager to carry out the act to revive the revolutionary spirit of Bosnia."
 He was given a Swedish knife containing poison.

 Mehmedbašić arrived at Dubrovnik by steamship, and then traveled by train.
 At the Hum train station, on the way to Sarajevo, gendarmes searched the train; fearing they were on to him, he threw the knife out the window.
 Potiorek was planned to be assassinated at the end of March 1914, when the new mufti Čaušević was to be enthroned in Sarajevo.
 However, upon hearing that Archduke Franz Ferdinand of Austria would come to Sarajevo on Vidovdan, the Black Hand changed their minds.
 The Archduke's scheduled visit on Vidovdan (28 June), a Serbian national holiday, was perceived as an insult.
 Ilić summoned Mehmedbašić and informed him on 26 March that the plan now was to murder Archduke Franz Ferdinand, as ordered by Apis, and Mehmedbašić should stand by for the new operation.
 Mehmedbašić said during talks of the assassination that "half of Bosnia and Herzegovina will join the plot, and the other half will approve everything we do".